Impacts of Low PTH

 79%

-Impaired ability to do things around the house
+were not able to do as many things around the house

 43%